Gcriste/NewPortfolio/README.md

-# This is a portfolio created with React
+# This is my portfolio created with React